rovidkashyap/react-interview-questions/README.md

 ## Basic Level

 1. What is `React` and how does `Virtual DOM` work?
-2. What are `Components` in React?
+2. Difference between the `Functional` and `Class` Component?
 3. What is `JSX`?
-4. How do you create `React Component`?
-5. Difference between the `Functional` and `Class` Component?
-6. What are `Props` in React?
+4. What are `Props` in React?
-7. What is `State` in React?
+5. What is `State` in React?
-8. Explain `Lifecycle Method` of React Component?
+6. Explain `Lifecycle Method` of React Component?

 This is Interview Questions Series is created by `Rovid Kashyap`.